mbentley/docker-db_bootstrap/README.md

   - To remove the docker containers created by docker-compose, use `docker-compose rm -v`
     - The `-v` is important as extra volumes are added by the MySQL docker image so `-v` removes them

+  - To rebuild the docker images, use `docker-compose build`
+    - This is required if you modify your application code or your .sql file for bootstrapping since they are included in the images

 ### Getting a list of environment variables from the db container
   - Start the docker containers using `docker-compose up` as seen above
   - Manually run a docker container with the following command: